blrobin2/blrobin2.github.io/_posts/2018-11-12-aggr-haskell-part-1.md

 ---

 ### Introduction
-A while ago, I made a music review aggregation app I called Aggr.
-You can find it at https://aggr-music.herokuapp.com/ .
+A while ago, I made [a music review aggregation app I called Aggr](https://aggr-music.herokuapp.com/).
 The concept is simple: every day, the scraper visits the RSS feeds of a few music review sites, collects the data that I care about, and builds a JSON object containing an array of reviews.
 Then, when you visit the page, you are served that JSON file formatted into an HTML table for easier browsing.

 And it works!
 I've made moderate changes to it since, and it still has the occasional bug or two, but nothing that I care about since I'm the primary consumer of this data.